piero-ac/totsandblocks/README.md

 ## User Manual
 The User Manual will help the user learn how to use the application.
-User Manual is located at the following link: https://docs.google.com/document/d/1aRXTmHYL4OCiGaI48OBdd4HlkO6NuMlemQbIzMV0-pM/edit
+User Manual is located at the following link and will be receiving updates until the end of the semester: https://docs.google.com/document/d/1aRXTmHYL4OCiGaI48OBdd4HlkO6NuMlemQbIzMV0-pM/edit

 ## Credits